 One day the WIP will get assembled…one day…

 The Time Paradox

 “Caves are our lifeblood.”
 The dwarf, as was his way, spat on the ground.

 Yish rolled her eyes, “Except this one clearly.”

-Nahir looked up at her stroking his beard.
+Nahir stroked his beard before looking up at her.
 A nervous trait that gave his demeanour away almost immediately.
 They stood in front of a large cavern.
 Sun on their backs, darkness in front.
 He knew ten paces back and nature spoke.
 Insects, birds, wind in the trees.
 It reminded him of the Cromlech.
 That hadn’t gone well.

 “It feels wrong.”